Captain Jack (Billy Joel song): Release and reaction

 The song entered the news again in 2000 when it was mistakenly used during Hillary Clinton's announcement that she would be campaigning for U.S. Senate.
 According to an NPR report on worst campaign songs, a staffer notes that the playing of "Captain Jack" was a mistake.
 It was played from the Billy Joel compilation CD Greatest Hits Volume 1, and the song intended to be played was "New York State of Mind", which was track five on the CD.
 The Clinton staffer inadvertently played track two, which was "Captain Jack".
 Her presumed opponent, Rudolph Giuliani, who ended up not running for the Senate, criticized the song's use because of its alleged glorification of drugs.
 Giuliani even read the lyrics to the song in a live press conference.
 Joel replied in a statement, "There are a lot of important issues facing the voters in this Senate race.
 Is a politician's interpretation of a song I wrote nearly 30 years ago an issue to the voters of New York state?
 I do not think so."

 The song was also featured in the 2018 movie Game Night.

 In a 2019 interview marking his 70th birthday, Joel commented on why he rarely plays the song anymore: "He didn’t age well.
 Captain Jack’s been demoted to Private Jack.
 In the verses, there’s only two chords, and it goes on and on, and it’s kind of a dreary song if you think of the lyrics.
 The kid is sitting home jerkin’ off.
 His father's dead in the swimming pool.
 He lives this dull suburban existence until he gets high.
 One of the last times I was singing the song, I said, 'This is really depressing.'
 The only relief you get is when the chorus kicks in.
 When I'm doing the song, I feel kinda dreary and I don't like doing the song anymore, although we'll probably do it again."

+Live versions are included on the album Live at Shea Stadium: The Concert, the box set My Lives, and the soundtrack to the documentary Billy Joel: And So It Goes.